 Zen Coding is a text editor plugin for many IDE’s and text editors out there that will seriously change the way you code.
 Think of it like a text expander, but for any code you want to write.
-Basically, you write out your blocks of code as css selectors, and then expand them.
-Zen coding will then swiftly turn this into proper html code!
+Basically, you write out your blocks of code as CSS selectors, then expand them.
+Zen Coding will then swiftly turn this into proper HTML code!
 Take this for example.

 The next section is dedicated to tools that all developers, from beginners to experts can benefit from.
 Ready?
-Alright.
+Let’s go.

 Web Development Tips And Tools For Beginners (And Experts)

 Every great web developer starts with HTML.
 From there comes an array of tools that every developer can use to create great websites.
 The basics would be a text editor and an image editing software.
 But why be content in using those two when there are available tools that can expedite not only your coding speed but also help you organize and learn new things?

 Expedite Development With the Following:

 1. MVC Framework

 A Model-View-Controller framework is like an architectural plan in software/web development.
 According to a web developer I interviewed about MVC, there are two ways a developer codes.
 The first way is to write everything you need in a file; the second way is to write codes separately according to their proper place.

 Now I will elaborate this to the point where even my grandma would understand, because the concept can be confusing for people who are just learning of MVC’s existence just now (I was made aware of this gem 8 hours prior writing this).